 How should we define a thought leader, exactly?
 I define it literally.
 First, someone who thinks about corporate compliance issues, and puts those thoughts into words.
 Some bloggers and tweeters, for example, do a superb job passing along what happened, but not why or how it happened.

-Lack of separation of the CHIEF COMPLIANCE OFFICER (CCO) and the GENERAL COUNSEL (GC) has been cited as a cause of numerous corporate mishaps or failures.
+Lack of separation of the CHIEF COMPLIANCE OFFICER and the GENERAL COUNSEL has been cited as a cause of numerous corporate failures.
 In fact, separation is now the norm in Health Care organizations.
-In spite of numerous recommendations to separate the two functions, there is general agreement that the roles are closely related, and frequent collaboration is required.
+In spite of numerous recommendations to separate the two functions, there is general agreement that the roles are closely related and frequent collaboration is required.